CityOfBoston/patterns/README.md

 ### Prior to submitting a bug

 * Verify that you are able to reproduce it repeatedly.
 Try multiple browsers, devices, etc. Also, try clearing your cache.
 * Perform a quick search of our [existing issues](https://github.com/CityOfBoston/patterns/issues) to see if it has been logged previously.

 ### Submitting a bug

 * Use a **clear and descriptive** title when creating your issue.
 * Include a bulleted list of steps to reproduce your issue.
- * Include the URL of the page that you're seeing the issue on.
+* Include the URL of the page that you’re seeing the issue on.
 * Include screenshots if possible.
 Bonus points if you include an animated GIF of the issue.
 * Include details about your browser (which one, what version, using ad blockers?).
- * When filing your issue, assume that the recipient knows nothing about what you're talking about.
+* When filing your issue, assume that the recipient knows nothing about what you’re talking about.
 There is no such thing as too many details when filing your issue.

 ### Bug report template